Theo Grant

-Theo Grant (born October 31, 2000) is a former Canadian professional football offensive lineman who is the assistant offensive line coach for the Queen's Gaels of U Sports football.
+Theo Grant (born October 31, 2000) is a Canadian football coach and former offensive lineman who is the assistant offensive line coach for the Queen's Gaels of U Sports football.

 University career

 Grant played U Sports football for the Queen's Gaels from 2019 to 2023.
 He did not play in 2020 due to the cancellation of the 2020 U Sports football season.

 Professional career

 Grant was drafted in the fourth round, 32nd overall, by the Montreal Alouettes in the 2023 CFL draft and signed with the team on May 11, 2023.
 Following 2023 training camp, he returned to Queen's to complete his university eligibility.

 On January 10, 2024, it was announced that Grant had re-signed with the Alouettes to a three-year contract.
 He earned a roster spot in training camp in 2024 and made his professional debut as a backup offensive lineman on June 7, 2024, against the Winnipeg Blue Bombers.
 He played in 16 regular season games in 2024.
 He was released in the following offseason on May 1, 2025.